Fastest Marathon Time: World Records + Top Runners

 Although this is technically the fastest marathon time ever run, it is not an official marathon world record, again because of various eligibility violations, such as not being an open event and having a pace car.

-With that said, this is the fastest marathon time run, as recognized in the Guinness Book of World Records, and is the best marathon time in the world to date.
+With that said, this is the fastest marathon time run, recognized in the Guinness Book of World Records, and is the best marathon time in the world to date.

 What do you think will be the official marathon world records for men and women 10 years from now?
 When do you think the 2-hour barrier will be broken in an official marathon?
 Will women continue to close the gap?